 (iv) All other requesters.

-(c) Types of charges that may be assessed for each type of request.
-(1) Start Printed Page 16747 Commercial use request.
+(c) Types of charges that will be assessed for each type of request.
+(1) Commercial use request.
 When a requester makes a commercial use request, search costs, reproduction costs and review costs will be assessed in their entirety.

 (2) Educational or non-commercial scientific institution request.
 When an educational or non-commercial scientific institution makes a request, only reproduction costs will be assessed, excluding charges for the first 100 pages.